DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

   * It'd be nice if we could add optional functionality (to be enabled by the subclasses) for self-sorting and self-filtering models, using behavior similar to what we have in `DKRefsInCellModel`.

   * The model only supports rows.
 I can't think of any use cases where we'd want exclusively columns, but having a `constexpr` `Qt::Orientation` value wouldn't be a terrible idea.

+* Investigate making it possible for `DKGameFilePicker`, `DKFormNIFPicker`, and friends to filter by filetype/extension.

+  * The `DKBSACollectionModel` that the file-picker dialog relies on has no support for filtering by filetype at this time.

+  * It's important for `DKFormNIFPicker` to be able to filter by filetype because Race forms actually use it for selecting the behavior graph (HKX, not NIF); that gets stored in a TESModel (i.e. `MODT` and friends).
+If we have `DKFormNIFPicker` limit its filetype to NIF by default, then we ***must*** audit uses of it and ensure that anything that needs an HKX is set to filter to HKX files.

+  * List (non-exhaustive) of game-file-pickers that will need filtering:

+    * Anything used to pick a DDS
+    * Anything used to pick a TRI (e.g. HeadParts)

 ### Object Window